 - Wooden or metal-framed floating docks are preferred.
 Recycled plastic wood products are permitted.
 Only one dock per waterfront lot is permitted. - 2.
 Styrofoam encased in plastic (encapsulated foam) is required.
-Barrels are strictly prohibited. - Permanent piers or pilings are discouraged.
+Barrels are strictly prohibited. - 3.
+Permanent piers or pilings are discouraged.
 If pilings are necessary, they must be at least four (4) inches in diameter.
 Anchoring devices may only be used directly beneath the dock and must not present a hazard to boaters or swimmers. - 4.
 Covered docks are not permitted. - 5.
 Dock bumpers can be a fire hose or commercial bumper material.
-No cut or uncut tires are allowed.

-- Carpeting is permitted only on the top of the dock. - 7.
+No cut or uncut tires are allowed. - 6.
+Carpeting is permitted only on the top of the dock. - 7.
 Swim ladders, slides, diving boards, etc. are permitted but are to be calculated as part of the dock's overall width or length for purposes of meeting other requirements stated above.
-No dock or its attachments can extend more than 30 feet into the water from the shoreline at normal lake level. - Docks must be constructed to withstand vertical movement caused by the lowering of the lake for maintenance purposes. - The CA reserves the right to require the temporary removal of docks and/or lifts for dredging, maintenance, or other CA approved activities. - 10.
+No dock or its attachments can extend more than 30 feet into the water from the shoreline at normal lake level. - 8.
+Docks must be constructed to withstand vertical movement caused by the lowering of the lake for maintenance purposes. - 9.
+The CA reserves the right to require the temporary removal of docks for dredging, maintenance, or other CA approved activities. - 10.
 Boat lifts and hoists must be freestanding structures and constructed of non-corrosive material that is maintenance and pollution free.

 They may be enclosed within an existing dock or adjacent to an existing dock.
-Lifts and hoists enclosed within an existing dock may be attached to the dock. - 11.
-Canopies are permitted providing they are white, off-white, tan, beige, grey or black in color, made of a marine grade vinyl coated woven polyester material and maintained to the ACC standards. - 12.
-For canopies with skirts, they shall be no longer than 32 inches as measured from the canopy frame and shall be the same length on all four sides.
-Lettering is limited to the manufacturer's name and lettering cannot be more than three (3) inches high and 24 inches long. - D. Canopy Screens Canopy Screens shall only be allowed on lifts located on private docks.
+Lifts and hoists enclosed within an existing dock may be attached to the dock.

+- 11. Canopies are permitted providing they are white, off-white, tan, beige, grey or black in color, made of a marine grade vinyl coated woven polyester material and maintained to the ACC standards. - 12.
+Canopies with skirts - a.
+On rental docks they shall be no longer than 32 inches in length as measured from the canopy frame and shall be the same length on all four sides. - b.
+On private docks they shall be no longer than 65 inches in length as measured from the canopy frame and shall be the same length on all four sides. - c.
+Lettering for all canopies is limited to the manufacturer's name and lettering cannot be more than three (3) inches high and 24 inches long. - D. Canopy Screens Canopy Screens shall only be allowed on lifts located on private docks.
 No canopy screens will be permitted on CA rental docks.
 No full-length curtains shall be allowed.
-Screens shall not exceed 65 inches in length and shall be made of. woven mesh material that will allow air to pass through.
+Screens shall be made of. woven mesh material that will allow air to pass through.
 Screens shall be black, or a color that matches the lift canopy.
 They will be tightly fitted/secured so as to not flap in the wind.
 Only commercially manufactured screens shall be allowed.